 We would appreciate your support in our work caring for this magnificent building.
 There are several ways you can help:

-- Make a donation using the online form below
+- Make a donation online

 - Become a regular donor by setting up a standing order

 - Come along to an event at St Anne’s

 - Remember Care for St Anne’s in your will